 Place the sick or injured bird in one of the pet carriers in the "After Hours Injured Bird Drop-Off" station, located just outside of the Sanctuary's main entrance.

-We will accept any type of sick, injured, or abandoned bird.
+We will accept any type of sick or injured wild bird.